 There are three steps to shifting and creating alternate brain pathways.

 - You must first become aware of your automatic response to a given stress.
 It will always be a rapid protective response.

-- Once you are aware of your reaction you must create a space, or separate, in order for you to substitute a more appropriate or functional reaction.
+- Then you must create a space, or separate, in order for you to substitute a more appropriate or functional reaction.